Home

 Linear Homeoscope with movable parts

 The Linear Homeoscope with movable parts (see the drawing below) is an improved version of the Linear Homeoscope with unmovable parts.
-The tables are the same, but the Homeoscope has moveable parts, which made possible more complicated search criteria and algorithms to be used.
+The tables are the same, but the Homeoscope has moveable parts, which made it possible for more complicated search criteria and algorithms to be used.

 Flat Homeoscope